Are Bilateral Cataracts?

-If you are in the early stages of cataracts, you may be able to improve your vision with new eyeglasses, magnifying lenses, anti-glare lenses, or better lighting.
+If you’re in the early stages of cataracts, you may be able to improve your vision with new eyeglasses, magnifying lenses, anti-glare lenses, or better lighting.
 It might be advisable to avoid driving at night.

-Surgery is the most common treatment as cataracts progress, but there is no need to rush.
-Delaying surgery does not make the condition harder to treat.
+Surgery is the most common treatment as cataracts progress, but there’s no need to rush.
+Delaying surgery doesn’t make the condition harder to treat.
 Cataract surgery is one of the most commonly performed procedures in the United States.
-It is usually done as an outpatient procedure, using a local anesthetic.
+It’s usually done as an outpatient procedure, using a local anesthetic.

 In cataract surgery, the cloudy lens is removed and replaced with a plastic lens implant.
-You won’t be able to feel the implant and it will require no special care.
+You won’t be able to feel the implant and it won’t require special care.